simulationcoder/nurral/README.md

 To get started, clone this repository and install any dependencies.
 The primary dependencies are `pandas` and `logging`, which are likely already installed if you’re working with data analytics in Python.

-## Class Overview

-# Currency
+# Currency Class

+### Class Overview

+The `Currency` class is designed for retrieving foreign exchange (FX) rates.
+It supports filtering data by date, specific currency pairs, and row limits, making it ideal for data analytics, finance, and economic applications.

-The Currency class provides a getFxRate method for querying and filtering FX rate data.
+The `Currency` class provides a getFxRate method for querying and filtering FX rate data.
 It supports filtering by database, provider, type, date range, row count, and currency pairs.

-# Attributes
+### Attributes
 - Database: Source of FX rate data (e.g., googleSheets).
 - Provider: FX rate provider (e.g., BoC for Bank of Canada).
 - Type: Type of FX rate (e.g., spot).